Japanese submarine I-29: Second exchange

 In spite of Allied Ultra decrypts of her mission, I-29 managed to reach Lorient on 11 March 1944.
 On her way she was refueled twice by German vessels.
 Also, she had three close brushes with Allied aircraft tracking her signals.
-One of which was an attack by six RAF aircraft including two Mosquito F Mk.
+One of which was an attack by six Royal Air Force aircraft including two Mosquito F Mk.
 XVIII fighters equipped with 57 mm cannon from No. 248 Squadron RAF off Cape Peñas, Bay of Biscay, at 43.66°N 5.85°W, and the protection provided to her during the entry into Lorient by the Luftwaffe's only long range maritime fighter unit, V Gruppe/Kampfgeschwader 40 using Junkers Ju 88s.
 At least one Ju 88 was shot down by British fighters over Spanish waters.
 The Kriegsmarine also provided an escort of two destroyers and two torpedo boats.

 She left Lorient 16 April 1944 for the long voyage home with a cargo of 18 passengers, torpedo boat engines, Enigma coding machines, radar components, a Walter HWK 509A rocket engine, and Messerschmitt Me 163 and Messerschmitt Me 262 blueprints for the development of the rocket plane Mitsubishi J8M.
 After an uneventful trip she arrived at Singapore on 14 July 1944, disembarking her passengers, though not the cargo.